Vietnam.vn - Nền tảng quảng bá Việt Nam

 Swedish prosecutors said on April 6 that it was difficult to determine who was behind explosions that damaged the Nord Stream gas pipeline last year.

 Prosecutor Mats Ljungqvist said there were various reports and information surrounding the sabotage of the gas pipelines.
-However, these outside speculations will not affect the investigation, which is based on facts and information gathered through analysis, on-site investigations and cooperation with countries.
+However, these outside speculations would not affect the investigation, which was based on facts and information gathered through analysis, on-site investigations and cooperation with countries.

 On May 21, the German newspaper Suddeutsche Zeitung reported that at least two Ukrainians may have participated in the sabotage of the Nord Stream 1 and 2 pipelines.
 However, the German Federal Prosecutor's Office did not comment on the matter on May 22 when asked about the matter.